seed-labs/seed-labs/lab-setup/apple-arm/seedvm-v2/SeedVM-Ubuntu_Installation.md

 ![VMware Fusion Player Select ISO](./Figs/vmware-fusion-player-select-iso.png)

 In the next screen, make sure that 2 CPUs and 4 GB of RAM are selected.
 Click on `Finish`.
+The VM will be created and started.

 ![VMware Fusion Player Finish](./Figs/vmware-fusion-player-finish.png)

-The VM will be created and started.
+***
+## <a id="installserver"></a>Step 3: Install Ubuntu server

 After the VM is started, click on `Try or install Ubuntu Server`.

 ![VMware Fusion Player Try Or Install Ubuntu Server](./Figs/vmware-fusion-player-try-or-install-ubuntu-server.png)